 Introduction

-Having contact with nature for between 120 to 300 minutes a week can have significant benefits for both physical and mental health (White et al., 2019).
-The restorative effect which many individuals experience in nature can reduce stress and mental fatigue (Kaplan, 1995), with additional benefits of engaging with nature including lower levels of depression, increased energy, and revitalisation (Thompson Coon et al., 2011).
-However, access to nature is not equitable across the population within England as people from low-income and ethnic minority groups access nature to a lesser extent than those from more affluent areas (Natural England, 2021).
-In part, this can be explained by people from these groups having limited access to private and public greenspace (Natural England, 2021; Hoffimann et al., 2017).
-This is significant, as lower stress levels have been recorded in low-income areas where greenspace has been embedded and maintained (Ward Thompson et al., 2012).
-In response, the current paper uses qualitative methods to explore the experiences of allotment gardeners who live in a low-income area.
-More specifically, the paper aims to (i) explore the potential wellbeing benefits that allotment gardens offer and (ii) examine the role that allotments could play in tackling inequalities in nature access by making low-income areas ‘just green enough’ (Curran & Hamilton,2012; 2017).
+Having contact with nature for between 120 to 300 minutes a week can significantly benefit physical and mental health (White et al., 2019).
+The restorative effect which many individuals experience in nature can reduce stress and mental fatigue, decrease depression and increase vitality (Kaplan, 1995; Simonsen et al., 2024) However, access to nature is not equitable across the population within England as people from low-income areas access nature less than those from more affluent areas (Natural England, 2021).
+In part, this can be explained by having limited access to private and public greenspace (Natural England, 2021; Hoffimann et al., 2017).
+This is significant as lower stress levels have been recorded in low-income areas where greenspace has been embedded and maintained (Razani et al., 2018).
+In response, the current paper uses qualitative methods to explore the experiences of allotment gardeners who live in low-income areas.
+More specifically, the paper aims to (i) explore the potential wellbeing benefits that allotment gardens offer and (ii) examine the role that allotments could play in tackling inequalities in nature access by making low-income areas ‘just green enough’ (Curran & Hamilton, 2017).

 There are substantial differences in access to greenspace between affluent and low-income areas with people living in the latter generally having more significant barriers such as having to travel a greater distance to access nature (Hoffimann et al., 2017).
-For people living in low-income areas, urban greenspace is often viewed as being low quality and unsafe, due to the prevalence of gang-related activity and associated violent crime (Maruthaveeran & van den Bosch, 2014;).
-Additionally, individuals from ethnic minority groups can often feel unwelcome in local urban greenspace due to a lack of racial diversity in the people they see there, meaning that these greenspaces are not necessarily suitable for nurturing social cohesion in low-income communities (Seaman et al., 2010; Waite et al., 2023).
+For people living in low-income areas, namely households which earn less than 60% of the median income in the UK (GOV.UK, 2016), urban greenspace is not often suitable for social cohesion due to being viewed as being low quality and unsafe, due to the prevalence of gang-related activity (Maruthaveeran & van den Bosch, 2014).

 Previous research has identified the importance of interventions in low-income areas which are aimed at improving access to greenspace (Burt et al., 2022).
 However, achieving a balance between appropriate greening while preventing the gentrification of low-income areas is a complex issue, as vast increases in urban greenery in these communities has caused increases in cost of living and housing prices (de Vries et al., 2013).
-To prevent the displacement of residents during greening interventions, it is essential for there to be a balance between providing sufficient high-quality greenspace while adhering to the needs of residents (Curran & Hamilton, 2012; 2017; Wolch et al., 2014; Rigolon et al., 2020).
+To prevent the displacement of residents during greening interventions, it is essential for there to be a balance between providing sufficient high-quality greenspace while adhering to the needs of residents by making these areas ‘just green enough’ (Curran & Hamilton, 2017; Rigolon et al., 2020).
+Rigolon et al., (2020) suggest that this can be achieved through employing local people within green spaces and engaging residents through community events at these sites.
 Greenspaces therefore need to be developed with the intention of empowering residents by returning control to local people (Reed-Thryselius, 2023).